-Yes, two gun matches, not three gun matches.
+Yes, two gun matches, not the three gun matches you normally hear about.
 Russell Phagan breaks it down for you.
-Mad Duo

 The number one reason people tell me they don’t want to shoot 3 Gun is because they don’t have/don’t want to buy a shotgun just for shooting a game.
 I’ve heard this more and more often since the mid-2000s.
 There are three major things I believe contribute to this:

 1) A large pool of people came back from the Global War on Terror.
 They bought carbines similar to those they were issued, and want an outlet to practice the martial skills they learned and used.
 Very few of these people actually used shotguns, and those who did will admit their limited utility.

 2) The focus in commercial defensive/tactical shooting schools as a whole is largely geared around rifles and handguns; there aren’t as many tactical shotgun classes anymore.

 3) Expense: one less gun makes it that much more affordable to compete in terms of initial equipment investment and ammunition costs.
 While people may own shotguns, few are optimized for shooting 3 Gun.
 Competitive 3 Gun shotguns are somewhere between home defense and hunting shotguns.
 21″-24″ barrels with chokes and full length or longer magazine tubes are the norm.
 The ammunition carrying equipment to be competitive is also increasingly impractical for anything other than competing.
 The shotgun is consequently viewed as much more specialized equipment than rifles or pistols.